 For more information see the college website: http://www.wolfson.cam.ac.uk/health

 College-Based Counselling at Wolfson

 Wolfson offers a college-based counselling service as well as the University Counselling service (see more info about University Counselling available in ‘University Support’ section).
 For more info on college-based counselling, or to book an appointment please follow this link: https://www.wolfson.cam.ac.uk/current-students/support/health-wellbeing/college-counsellor

 The porters are first aid trained and available 24/7 to help you with any queries or worries, including directing you to whoever you need.

 No Tolerance Harassment Policy

-If you have a question or concern about your time in Cambridge, whether educational or personal, the Students’ Unions’ Advice Service can offer you a listening ear and help you explore your options.
-The SUAS offer free, confidential and independent support for students.
-They are open to all students, including intermitting students, nonreturning students, spouses, families and dependents of any current students.
+If you have a question or concern about your time in Cambridge, whether educational or personal, the Student Advice Service can offer you a listening ear and help you explore your options.
+They offer free, confidential and independent support for students.
+The Student Advice Service is open to all students, including intermitting students, nonreturning students, spouses, families and dependents of any current students.

 CUSU Welfare and Community Officer

 For useful welfare advice, information and services you can also reach out to the Cambridge University Students’ Union Welfare and Community Officer, Alice Gildergale at: